Need to Move In a Hurry? Moving Tips For Your Last-Minute Move

 Moving is seldom something we choose to do on a whim — let alone on a tight deadline.
 If you’ve ever gone through the process, it’s easy to understand why most people would rather avoid a last-minute move.

-Regardless of the why, if you’re moving out-of-state or just across town, and whether you’re hiring movers or sticking to self-moving, don’t be surprised if your last-minute move has you feeling majorly overwhelmed.
-Take it from someone who’s moved over 20 times and conquered a handful of my own last-minute moves.
-I feel your pain.
+Regardless of the reason, if you’re moving out-of-state or just across town, don’t be surprised if your last-minute move has you feeling majorly overwhelmed.
+And whether you’re hiring full-service help, looking for same-day movers, or sticking to the DIY route, take it from someone who’s moved over 25 times and conquered a handful of my own last-minute moves: I feel your pain.
 But believe me, panic doesn’t help!

 First, slow down and take some deep breaths.
-Now, take a look at these last-minute moving tips I’ve put together from all my experience -- all designed to help you pull this off without too much stress so you can (quickly) get back to enjoying life in your new place.
+Now, take a look at these last-minute moving tips I’ve put together from my experience — first-hand guidance on how to move quickly without too much stress, so you can start enjoying life in your new place.

 Before we get too deep into these tips, take a minute to make sure all the essential utilities are set up at your new spot.
 (This may seem obvious, but it's easy to overlook in the chaos of a last-minute move.)
 Think: electric, gas, water, internet — anything you’re going to need turned on when you walk through the door of your new place.
-While you’re at it, it’s probably a good idea to schedule the shutoff of existing services at your current place, too.
+While you’re at it, it’s probably a good idea to schedule the shutoff of existing services at your current home, too — a detail often forgotten when you're moving on short notice.

-In addition to snagging one or two moving kits to start, it’s wise to make sure you’ve got plenty of large trash bags on hand, preferably heavy duty.
-These are necessary for the unexpected amount of trash that results from moving, but they also work great for quick-packing items like clothes, shoes, or linens.
+In addition to snagging one or two moving kits, it’s wise to make sure you’ve got plenty of large trash bags on hand, preferably the heavy-duty style.
+These are necessary for the amount of trash that results from moving (you’ll be surprised, believe me!), but they also work great for quick-packing items like clothes, shoes, or linens.

 Need packing supplies quick?
 Get moving kits and all the other supplies you need with fast, free shipping now.